Get In Touch / Accessibility

 I am proud to serve the families and our Governors, all of whom are keen to know everything there is to know about our young people and the things they need to reach their full potential.

 Together, the Montacute team grows in strength and effectiveness and the Governors and I look forward to working closely with you in exciting times ahead.

 Chair of Governors

-Having seen how his son Nicholas enjoyed his 15 years at Montacute and developed as a person, Steve is keen that the school continues to offer special children the very best start in life.
+Having seen how Nicholas enjoyed his 15 years at Montacute and develop as a person, Steve is keen that the school continues to offer special children the very best start in life.